YvesBraendli/BIMDB_PM4/README.md

 # 🎬 BIMDB - Better Internet Movie Database

-The _Better Internet Movie Database_ (BIMDB) is a feature-rich film database that leverages external providers, such as IMDB, to offer users personalized recommendations, advanced search and filter functions, watchlist management, and social media integration.
+The _Better Internet Movie Database_ (BIMDB) is a feature-rich film database that leverages external providers, such as TMDB, to offer users personalized recommendations, advanced search and filter functions, watchlist management, and social media integration.
 BIMDB redefines the way users discover and engage with movies.

 ![BIMDB UI](./docs/assets/img/UI/bimdb_movie_detail.png)